gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 Giorgia's response was no surprise, more paperwork

 > Hi Greg,
 > Thanks for letting me know.
-Given you don’t have an active Australian bank account, I will have to contact DVA to request some additional paperwork for this.
+Given you don't have an active Australian bank account, I will have to contact DVA to request some additional paperwork for this.
 Once I have this, I will send it through to you.

 #### December 4th, 2019 (Day 260)